Second Suites (Basement Apartments)

 To register your ADU, you must:

-ADU application form or get a hard copy at the Town's Municipal Offices, 395 Mulock Drive
+- Complete an ADU Application form or get a hard copy at the Town's Municipal Offices, 395 Mulock Drive

 - Pay the one-time application fee ($250.00 + HST) at the Legislative Services desk at the Town's Municipal Offices, 395 Mulock Drive